-A. Each scoring attorney will use the evaluation and scoring criteria to assign a numerical value (1-5) to individual and team presentations.
-Note that closing and pretrial arguments are weighted twice as much as other categories.
+- A. Each scoring attorney will use the evaluation and scoring criteria to assign a numerical value (1-10) to individual and team presentations. - Closing and pretrial arguments are weighted twice as much as other categories. - Clerk and bailiff are evaluated using a scale of 1-5.

-Rule 5.4 - 0-5 Point Scale
+Rule 5.4 - 1 to 10 Point Scale

-- A. Students are to be rated on the five-point scale for each category according to the criteria appropriate to each presentation. - B. Scoring attorneys should consider a "3" as a starting point and move up or down based on the presentation. - C. Scoring attorneys must award points individually and not with consultation from other scoring attorneys. - D. Some scores are weighted and therefore can affect a team's score more dramatically.
+- A. Students are to be rated on the ten-point scale for each category (with the exception of the clerk and bailiff) according to the criteria appropriate to each presentation. - B. Scoring attorneys should consider a "5" as a starting point and move up or down based on the presentation. - C. Scoring attorneys must award points individually and not with consultation from other scoring attorneys. - D. Some scores are weighted and therefore can affect a team's score more dramatically.
 These include the pretrial motion (x2) and the closing argument (x2). - E. The scoring attorneys are scoring the individual presentation in each category. - F. The scoring attorneys are not evaluating the legal merits of the case.